CODEX

 Coronal Diagnostic Experiment

-future Mission
+active Mission

 Against a black background, the total solar eclipse.
 It is a black circle surrounded by white, wispy streams of light that flow away from the black circle in every direction.

-CODEX is a solar coronagraph that will be installed on the International Space Station to gather important information about the solar wind and how it forms.
+CODEX is a solar coronagraph installed on the International Space Station to gather important information about the solar wind and how it forms.
 A coronagraph blocks out the bright light from the Sun to better see details in the Sun's outer atmosphere, or corona.
 CODEX is a collaboration between NASA Goddard Space Flight Center and the Korea Astronomy and Space Science Institute (KASI) with additional contribution from Italy's National Institute for Astrophysics (INAF).

 Mission Type